GeideaSolutions/WooCommerce-Geidea-Payment/readme.txt

 With all major credit and debit cards accepted, geidea Payment Gateway is a  simple and easy payment process for you and your customers.

 = Sign me up! =
-Please provide an active statement that drives a purchase (140 characters or less).
 Start accepting online payments today and benefit from free updates as geidea launches new features and products.
 Register for a geidea account to setup the geidea payment gateway plugin